SSC-ICT-Innovatie/LearningLion/README.md

 <code>streamlit run streamlit_app.py</code><br>
 When this command is used, a browser session will open automatically

+### Querying multiple documents with multiple questions in batch
+You can also ask multiple questions at the same time, the code will run each question through your RAG pipeline and save the relevant questions and answers in a .csv file.
+To do this go to the folder containing the relevant documents in docs, make a subfolder named review and make a .txt file in that folder containing the relevant questions.
+Now type in your command window:
+<br><code>python review.py</code> and type in the name of the folder containing the documents your questions are about.
+If you do this locally and the .txt file contains a lot of questions it might take a while, but at the end a .csv file should be saved in the review folder containing the questions and automatically generated answers.

 ### Evaluation of Question Answer results
 The file evaluate.py can be used to evaluate the generated answers for a list of questions, provided that the file eval.json exists, containing